grandeurdev/arduino-sdk/README.md

 Like you can do authentication of users who use your products, to make sure each user has access to his own data and no one other than the device admin himself should be able to interact with a device.
 You can save a huge amount of data in a cloud database to extract intelligent information and display it in useful graphs.
 You can also host your product's static website on Grandeur Cloud.
 Also, your hardware device can subscribe to events from your app and your app can subscribe to events from your hardware device and communicate data with each other in realtime.

-Here are some points that make Grandeur Cloud stand out from the rest of the IoT solutions ou there.
+Here are some points that make Grandeur Cloud stand out from the rest of the IoT solutions out there.

 * Grandeur Cloud is product-centered.
 It is much more than just a medium of communication between your app and your hardware.
 Focusing on expediting IoT product development, it offers an ecosystem of the most necessary tools integrated to make the most head-cracking development problems seamless.

-* It is extremely simple to [get started][Get Started with Grandeur Cloud] with your IoT product development.
-Just create a project at [cloud dashboard][Grandeur Cloud Dashboard], put in your project's API key into the SDK and start developing.
+* With Grandeur Cloud, it is extremely simple to [get started][Get Started with Grandeur Cloud] with your IoT product development.
+Just create a project from the [cloud dashboard][Grandeur Cloud Dashboard], plug your project's API key into the SDK and start developing.

 * No need to mix and match various services.
 Grandeur Cloud is a single spot solution for all of your needs.
 It has built-in authentication of your users and devices, an integrated database, an out-of-the-box file storage system and a registry of data for all of your devices.
-You can manage everything from a dashboard and integrate it into your product through our SDKs.
+You can manage everything from a dashboard and integrate them into your product using our SDKs.

 * Simple pricing.
 [Start free][Grandeur Cloud Sign Up] and then pay as you go based on your resource consumption.
 Checkout [pricing][Grandeur Cloud Pricing] for more details.